-The goal of the virtual classroom, or online training as it is commonly known, is to provide an experience as close to traditional face to face classroom events as possible.
+A virtual classroom, or online training as it is commonly known, provides an experience as close to traditional face to face classroom events as possible.
 We are used to virtual shops when we buy online, we read books from virtual libraries and watch movies in virtual cinema environments and therefore you can certainly learn a new skill in a virtual classroom.

-Moving our training to the live, online space brings many benefits to us as learning professionals, to our organisations as well as to our learners.
+Online training brings many benefits to us as learning professionals and to our organisations as well as to our learners.

 - Quicker response rate to training needs

 - Accessibility to training for a global audience

 - Improved training quality

 - Reduced carbon footprint

 Virtual learning can incorporate interactive media (from videos to quizzes and tests) that offer instant feedback and reinforcement regarding the learner’s understanding of the material.
 The trainer(s) acts as a facilitator and observer for these sessions.
 You can easily assess and evaluate the learning and comprehension with fun quizzes throughout the course.

 While a virtual classroom session may be shorter than an equivalent ILT (Instructor Led Training) session, overall training time may be equal when you include “before” and “after” activities, eg pre-assignment quiz and post course follow up questionnaire.
 Choose virtual training for its value in closing a performance gap, not purely to save time.